 In a time when terms like “fake news” and “alternative facts” have become a part of our regular conversations, it is more important than ever for our adult learners to be able to evaluate the information they are given.
 As adult educators, we need to build the capacity of our learners to differentiate between fact and opinion, recognize bias, and make decisions that are informed by reliable evidence.
 In other words, we need our adult learners to have strong critical thinking skills.

-To assist teachers who are hoping to incorporate more critical thinking activities into their lessons, a new resource has been added to the Critical Thinking section of the ACES Resource Library: Tools for Teaching Media Literacy from NewseumED.
+To assist teachers who are hoping to incorporate more critical thinking activities into their lessons, a new resource has been added to the Critical Thinking section of the ACES resource library: NewseumED and its Tools for Teaching Media Literacy.

 The Newseum is an actual museum located in Washington, D.C. that “promotes, explains and defends free expression and the five freedoms of the First Amendment: religion, speech, press, assembly and petition.”
 As part of their mission, they have developed NewseumED, which is a free online learning platform.
 The Tools for Teaching Media Literacy comprise just one section of their EDTools collection.
 The resources are all free, but users are encouraged to create an account in order to access the most content.

 The Media Literacy Resources include activities, lessons, and case studies that explore how the language in news stories influence us and how to know the difference between a story that is worth sharing and one that is, well, junk.
 In fact, one of the activities from the collection that caught my eye is called “E.S.C.A.P.E.
 Junk News,” and it teaches learners to think of E.S.C.A.P.E. as an acronym that will help them remember six key concepts for evaluating information (Evidence, Source, Context, Audience, Purpose, and Execution).